 Set regular meetings

 Schedule meetings at the same time each week.
-Not only will your employees benefit from the sense of community a meeting brings but the routine helps maintain a work/life balance while they’re working from home.
+Not only will your employees benefit from the sense of community a meeting brings, but the routine helps maintain a healthy work life balance while they’re working from home.
+Incorporating regular video calls is an effective way to maintain connection and facilitate communication.
+It’s also important to set clear working hours and offer flexible hours to accommodate different needs and support effective team collaboration.
 If you need to hold several meetings, one for team leaders, particular departments, etc., make sure those are scheduled for the same time each week.

 Also, as well as weekly meetings, it could be a good idea to hold monthly ‘town hall’ style meetings where staff can offer their opinions and share their challenges.